rladies/IWD/README.md

 Step 2: the day before 8M we post some stats abour R-Ladies events: here are a [code](https://github.com/rladies/IWD/blob/master/events.R) wirh some stats idea as a strating point.
 This is [file with the data](https://github.com/rladies/IWD/blob/master/eventsRLadiesUntilJanuary2020.csv)

-Step 3: for the 8M (48 hours) tweet with the material from Chapters repo.
+Step 3: for the 8M (48 hours) tweet with the material from Chapters repo (we have to solve how we make the list of materials).

 Step 4: Celebrate and enjoy another IWD!!